gruntjs/grunt-contrib-nodeunit/README.md

 });
 ```

-With a slight modification, `grunt nodeunit` will test files matching the same pattern in the `test` directory _and all subdirectories_.
+With a slight modification, `grunt nodeunit:all` will test files matching the same pattern in the `test` directory _and all subdirectories_.

 ```js
 // Project configuration.